eyoeldefare/onboarding/README.md

 }

-//Now to use it inside your app, simply call it like a regular widget:
+//Now to use your new painter indicator, wrap it inside the Indicator class and simply call it like a regular widget in your app:
 Indicator<MyCustomIndicatorPainter>(
   painter: MyCustomIndicatorPainter(
     currentPageIndex: currentIndex,